Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

 For development you can use the dev public search api endpoint http://daxdev.services.brown.edu/api/search/

-For Repository links You will need to set BDR_ITEM_URL
+For Repository links You will need to set BDR_ITEM_URL.
+No trailing slash.
-//daxdev.services.brown.edu/studio/item/
+//daxdev.services.brown.edu/studio/item

 #Indexing data